b2004x/Face_detection_with_celebrity_recognition_with_VisionTransformers_and_RetinaFace/README.md

 - **The second part of this project can detect faces in an image and predicts which celebrity the detected faces most closely resembles.**

 ## Features
-- **Detect human faces in an image: detect multiple face in an image, drawing bounding box around the face and save the coordinate using RetenaFace**
+- **Detect human faces in an image: detect multiple face in an image, drawing bounding box around the face and save the coordinate using RetenaFace.**
-- **Recognize face in an image: detect multiple face and matches it with the face that saves in the database using Vision Transformer or MTCNN**
+- **Recognize face in an image: detect multiple face and matches it with the face that saves in the database using Vision Transformer or MTCNN.**
 - **Predict celebrity in an image: detect multiple faces in the image and predict which clebrity is resembles mostly using Vision Transformer.**

 ## Samples